nens/nens-meta/USAGE.md

 There is a small number of tools/addons you have to install.
 They'll make life easier in all projects with the new setup.

-## Install: vscode plugins
+## One-time install: vscode plugins

-- **editorconfig** plugin.
+- [Editorconfig plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).
 This one automatically reads the config in the `.editorconfig` file and configures line length, an "enter" at the end of the file, indentation, unneeded spaces.
 No need to do anything by hand anymore.

+## Other editors

+- Most editors support [editorconfig](https://editorconfig.org/) out of the box.
+Vscode and emacs need a plugin.
+The website has a list.